ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 | `mb` & `rb` | make bucket & remove bucket |
 | `website` | creates a website |

+#### Multi Part upload

+Multi-part upload API allows you to upload parts of an object once broken apart.
+As a file/object is being created, the multi-part upload API will allow you to upload the file to S3.
+Only after all parts of the object have been uploaded do you execute the CompleteMultipartUpload API call which completes a multi-part upload by assembling previously uploaded parts.

+You first initiate the multi-part upload and then upload all parts using the Upload Parts operation (see Upload Part).
+After successfully uploading all relevant parts of an upload, you call this operation to complete the upload.
+Upon receiving this request, Amazon S3 concatenates all the parts in ascending order by part number to create a new object.
+In the Complete Multi-part Upload request, you must provide the parts list.
+You must ensure the parts list is complete, this operation concatenates the parts you provide in the list.
+For each part in the list, you must provide the part number and the ETag header value, returned after that part was uploaded.

 ### Error Codes from API

 Common Errors - S3 handles error codes with HTTP response codes - which makes sense seeing that we are using a REST API here.

 | S3 API HTTP Responses  | Notes  |